-Operating profit (excludes insurance proceeds in respect of the civil unrest, adds back STI bonus provision, adds back IFRS16 lease depreciation, and deducts actual lease payments to reflect cash operating profit for STI purposes).
+Operating profit adds back STI bonus provision, adds back IFRS16 lease depreciation, and deducts actual lease payments to reflect cash operating profit for STI purposes).

-The committee reviewed and approved the group's and business units' STI achievements which resulted in a total annual cash incentive of R116.9 million (2021: R118.3 million).
-This includes incentives paid in terms of the retail store incentive scheme where R25.9 million (2021: R27.0 million) was paid to retail store staff for the 2022 financial year.
+The committee reviewed and approved the group's and business units' STI achievements which resulted in a total annual cash incentive of R132.3 million (2022: R116.9 million).
+This includes incentives paid in terms of the retail store incentive scheme where R44.1 million (2022: R25.9 million) was paid to retail store staff for the 2023 financial year.

-As denoted earlier, executive directors are measured against the group financial performance as well as individual performance.
+Executive directors are measured against the group's financial performance as well as individual performance.
 The individual performance of the CEO is assessed by the committee, while the performance of other executive directors is evaluated by the CEO and reviewed by the committee.

-The table below illustrates the annual incentive payments made to the executive directors based on their individual performance for FY22 and the overall achievement of company performance.
+The table below illustrates the annual incentive payments made to the executive directors based on their individual performance for the 2023 financial year and the overall achievement of company performance.

-2022 executive directors' STI outcomes
+2023 executive directors' STI outcomes

-Director On target % of annual GP Target annual GP STI FY2022 awarded STI FY2021 awarded STI awarded vs target STI Bertina Engelbrecht (CEO) 60% R4.7m R4.7m R2.4m On target award Michael Fleming (CFO) 50% R3.7m R3.7m R3.5m On target award
+Director On target % of annual GP Target annual GP STI FY2023 ESG modifier STI 2023 awarded STI 2022 awarded STI awarded vs target STI Bertina Engelbrecht (CEO) 60% R6.0m R0.4m R5.6m R4.7m On target award Michael Fleming (CFO) 50% R1.3m R0.1m 1 R1.2m 1 R3.7m On target award Gordon Traill (CFO) 50% R2.1m R0.1m 2 R2.0m 2 - On target award